museum-digital/museum-digital.org-ru/README.md

-# English-language Homepage for Presenting museum-digital
+# Russian-language Homepage for Presenting museum-digital

 ## Purpose of this Website

 This website is to give an overall image of museum-digital and the various linked endeavours.
+A rendered version can be found at [ru.about.museum-digital.org](https://ru.about.museum-digital.org/)

 ## Setup